MicrosoftDocs/architecture-center/docs/guide/responsible-innovation/harms-modeling/index.md

 #### Direct & indirect stakeholders

 These stakeholders are significantly impacted by the system.
 This includes end users, software staff, clients, bystanders, interfacing institutions, and even past or future generations.
-Non-human factors such as places (e.g. historic buildings or sacred spaces) may also be included.
+Non-human factors such as places, for example, historic buildings or sacred spaces, may also be included.

 #### Marginalized populations